kinow/auto-mhm-test-domains/README.md

     --git_branch master
 ```

-This will create a new experiment, using local SSH connections
+This will create a new experiment, using SSH connections to the
-(as the command is using the default “local” platform), and on
+“local” platform.
+On the first execution of `autosubmit create`,
-the first execution of `autosubmit create`, it will clone the
+it will clone the Git repository specified and load the
-Git repository specified and load the configuration from the
+configuration from the subdirectory specified in the `git_as_conf`
-subdirectory specified in the `git_as_conf` parameter.
+parameter.

 > NOTE: The output of `autosubmit expid` contains the ID of an
 >       experiment.
-Replace `$expid` by that value in the next
+Replace `<EXPID>` by that value in the next
 >       commands.

 The `platforms.yml` file in this repository contains placeholders